 Arthur S. Leonard

-When Arthur Leonard first came to New York Law School in 1982, only one state banned discrimination based on sexual orientation, gay sex was illegal in half the country, and there were only a handful of lawyers actively litigating sexual orientation discrimination cases.
+When Arthur Leonard first came to New York Law School in 1982, only one state banned discrimination based on sexual orientation, gay sex was illegal in half the country, and only a handful of lawyers were actively litigating sexual orientation discrimination cases.

-Professor Leonard has held a variety of influential and activist positions in civic and legal organizations, including trustee of Lambda Legal, trustee of the Center for Lesbian and Gay Studies at the City University of New York, chair of the Section on Gay and Lesbian Legal Issues of the Association of American Law Schools, and chair of the Sex and Law Committee of the Association of the Bar of the City of New York.
+Professor Leonard has held a variety of influential and activist positions in civic and legal organizations, including trustee of Lambda Legal, trustee of the Center for Lesbian and Gay Studies at the City University of New York, and chair of the Section on Gay and Lesbian Legal Issues of the Association of American Law Schools.
 He is chair of the Human Resources Committee and a trustee of the Jewish Board of Family and Children’s Services of New York.

 He has testified on the New York City gay rights bill, organized forums that helped change rules on domestic partnership benefits, and helped produce oft-cited studies of the court system and legal profession that demonstrated the need for equality of opportunity and treatment for minorities.

 At NYLS, he advises the LGBT student group and has been an effective advocate for change on lesbian and gay issues.
-In 2000, Professor Leonard was honored by the Law School at a symposium commemorating the 20th anniversary of the now-celebrated LGBT Law Notes, which had begun as a typed, one-page sheet that he sent out to a handful of colleagues.
-In 2010, the Law School and the LGBT Law Association Foundation honored him again on the publication’s 30th anniversary.
+In 2000, Professor Leonard was honored by the School at a symposium commemorating the 20th anniversary of the now-celebrated LGBT Law Notes, an extensively-cited publication that chronicles the legal aspects of the lesbian and gay community.
+In 2010, the NYLS and the LGBT Law Association Foundation honored him again on the publication’s 30th anniversary.

 Professor Leonard received the prestigious 2005 Dan Bradley Lifetime Achievement Award from the National Lesbian and Gay Law Association in recognition of his significant contributions to the advance of LGBT rights under the law.